 I’ve been to Pondicherry a number of times.
-Be it on my solo trips or travel experiences with my friends, the question of, “what to wear in Pondicherry” has always been dealt with by me taking into account my comfort level.
-After all, my clothes should allow for an easy exploration of the city.
+Be it on my solo trips or travel experiences with my friends, the question of, “what to wear in Pondicherry” has always been dealt with, by me taking into account my comfort level and weather conditions.
+After all, my clothes should allow for easy exploration of the city.

 As a travel destination, Pondicherry is one of the most liberal places you’ll come across in India.
 The fact that it was a French Colony for so long makes the people here quite modern in the way they dress.
 The western influence is quite obvious actually.

-In all of my solo trips here and travel experience with friends, I’ve not seen anyone judging me for what I wear.
-The local people have always been quite warm and non-judgmental.
-Even my fellow travelers have been respectful and decent.
+In all of my solo trips here and travel experiences with friends, I’ve not seen anyone judging me for what I wear.
+The local people have always been quite warm and non-judgemental.
+Even my fellow travellers have been respectful and decent.